City-of-Helsinki/kukkuu-ui/README.md

 ## Docker

-`docker-compose up` to start the dockerized dev-environment.
+`docker compose up` to start the dockerized dev-environment.
 Not for production!!!
-`docker-compose down` stops the container.
+`docker compose down` stops the container.

 ## Setting up development environment locally with docker